paperclip-ui/paperclip/README.md

 Ideally design files live in the same repository as your existing code.
 This will enabl -->

+## Contributing

+Right now, the _main_ focus for the app is around the designer UI and UX.
+If you're a designer and would like to help out with that, awesome!
+The main thing that would be super helpful is to come up with suggestions and / or design around how to improve the designer to better suite your workflow.

+You're welcome to use the designer, Figma, or any tool to submit suggestions.
+If they're accepted, we'll wire up your designs and include the new functionality in the designer.

 ## Roadmap

 There are a number of things on the horizon for Paperclip, not in order: